-S.A.G. broke up with the departure of Jesse Michaels in 1984, and the band changed their name to Crimpshrine and went through a whirlwind of lineup changes (including a brief stint with Tim Armstrong (pre-Operation Ivy) on bass).
+S.A.G. broke up with the departure of Jesse Michaels in 1984, and the band changed their name to Crimpshrine and went through lineup changes (including a brief stint with Tim Armstrong (pre-Operation Ivy) on bass).
 In 1986, the band began to play live shows, and in early 1987, their first demo was recorded.

 Crimpshrine disbanded in 1989 (although their last recordings would make their way onto a split 7" in 1990).